nikolaimerritt/7d4dc23/README.md

 You will need to set configuration values via the database.
   - open `ctfchallenge.db` with a SQLite browser.
   - Create a first row in the `Configurations` table if it does not exist.
   - Fill in the row to set up the server's configuration.
-Write your changes.
+Write your changes and close the SQLite browser.

 ## Running the server
 Build the server using docker: